The IACPM is a non-profit organization dedicated to advancing the practice of credit portfolio management.

 The articles below provide information on developments, events and issues of importance to the Association and its members.

-Respondents to the latest IACPM Credit Outlook Survey expect rising defaults and wider spreads amid concerns over China, the energy sector, interest rates, Brexit, and the upcoming US election.
+Respondents to the latest IACPM Credit Outlook Survey continue to forecast rising defaults and wider credit spreads but sentiment is somewhat improved over recent quarters.